klues/accessible_webtechnology/slides/00_course_intro.md

 - select contacts
 - display conversations
-- input and send messages (not really sending)
+- input and "send" messages (not really sending)
 - maybe some special features

 Your app will **NOT** be able to: